Preserve CIA prisons as evidence, lawyers for September 11 suspects ask

 The CIA has acknowledged that Mohammed was subjected to the simulated drowning technique known as waterboarding.
 The defendants said they were also subjected to sleep deprivation, threats, and being chained in painful positions.

-"By its nature, torture affects the admissibility of evidence, the credibility of witnesses, the appropriateness of punishment and the legitimacy of the prosecution itself," the defence lawyers wrote in court documents.
+"By its nature, torture affects the admissibility of evidence, the credibility of witnesses, the appropriateness of punishment and the legitimacy of the prosecution itself," the defense lawyers wrote in court documents.

 The chief prosecutor, Brigadier General Mark Martins, said the prosecution does not plan to introduce any evidence obtained from the defendants or anyone else via torture, cruelty or inhuman treatment - which is prohibited by U.S. law and international treaty.